loichyan/nerdfix/README.md

 ## 💭 Why

-Nerd Fonts is used in a lot of projects for a beautiful ui.
+Nerd Fonts is used in many projects for a beautiful UI.
 It provides more than 10,000 icons, but some codepoints conflict with other fonts (especially CJK fonts).
-To ensure icons are in the private use area, Nerd Fonts has changed the codepoints of some icons in recent releases, for example, `nf-mdi-*` icons (including over 2,000 icons) are deprecated since [v2.3.3](https://github.com/ryanoasis/nerd-fonts/releases/tag/v2.3.3) and will be removed in v3.
+To ensure that the icons remain in the private use area, Nerd Fonts has changed the codepoints of some icons in recent releases, for example, `nf-mdi-*` icons (including over 2,000 icons) are deprecated since [v2.3.3](https://github.com/ryanoasis/nerd-fonts/releases/tag/v2.3.3) and will be removed in v3.

 These icons are marked as obsolete in
 [the official cheat sheet](https://www.nerdfonts.com/cheat-sheet) and it's recommended to replace them with the new ones.
-However, you may find it boring to check all used icons one by one, so `nerdfix` is wrote for indexing the cheat sheet and finding obsolete icons in your project.
+However, you may find it boring to check all the used icons one by one, so `nerdfix` was written to index the cheat sheet and find obsolete icons in your project.

 ## ⚙️ Installation

 You can download the pre-built binaries from
-[the release page](https://github.com/loichyan/nerdfix/releases/latest) or manually build this project from the source.
+[the release page](https://github.com/loichyan/nerdfix/releases/latest) or manually build this project manually from source.

-In addition, the binaries come with a recently updated cheat sheet and you can override it with the latest one via `nerdfix -i /path/to/your/file` (follow [this link](https://github.com/ryanoasis/nerd-fonts/blob/gh-pages/_posts/2017-01-04-icon-cheat-sheet.md) to get the latest file).
+In addition, the binaries come with a recently updated cheat sheet and you can overwrite it with the latest one using `nerdfix -i /path/to/your/file` (follow [this link](https://github.com/ryanoasis/nerd-fonts/blob/gh-pages/_posts/2017-01-04-icon-cheat-sheet.md) to get the latest file).

-## 📋 Notice
+## 📋 Note

 Please make sure you're using Nerd Fonts after v2.3.3, otherwise the replaced new icons may not be displayed correctly.
 If you are a plugin author, it's also